MIDI-DDSP: Detailed Control of Musical Performance via Hierarchical Modeling: Model Details

-Without GAN, the model will suffer from the ``over-smoothing'' problem where the model generates uniform and smoothed harmonic distribution and noise magnitudes over the whole note.
-We show in Figure~\ref{gan-improvement-diagram} for a qualitative effect of using the GAN.
+Without GAN training, the Synthesis Generator will suffer from the ``over-smoothing'' problem where the model generates uniform and smoothed harmonic distribution and noise magnitudes over the whole note.
+Figure~\ref{gan-improvement-diagram} shows this effect qualitatively.
 With the introduction of adversarial training, the proposed model overcomes the over-smoothing problem potentially caused by one-to-many mapping.